 The book “The Fire, the Star and the Cross, Minority Religions in Medieval and early modern Iran” offers a comprehensive discussion of the cultural, economic, and political achievements of religious groups that resisted assimilation to Islam in the Middle East.
-The period under study begins in the 13th century, the first section of this work provides a brief survey of the history of Zoroastrians, Jews and Christians during the Sassanian period followed by a review of their position and activities from the Arab invasion up to the Mongol invasion of Iran.
+The period under study begins in the 13th century, the first section of this work provides a brief survey of the history of Zoroastrians, Jews, and Christians during the Sassanian period followed by a review of their position and activities from the Arab invasion up to the Mongol invasion of Iran.
 An overview of the earlier periods will put in context the elements of continuity and change in this history of the non-Muslim communities of Iran.

-The book is composed of following chapters:
+The book is composed of the following chapters:

 Chapter 1: Religious Minorities under the Sassanians: The Cultural Affirmation of Jews and Christians in Iran.

 Chapter 2: Iran under Foreign Creed: The Domination of Islam over Zoroastrians, Jews, and Christians.